isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Kit showcased a strong presentation which include using alternative renewable storage energy (i.e. potential energy from HDB rainwater gutter system) to manage solar intermittency in the event of unforeseen weather condition.
+    Team Kit showcased a strong presentation which included a Misticool device that are fitted with mist nozzles between each row of solar panels to help cool down solar panels.
 </div>